MikePham288/Clip-Website-v1/README.md

 # Clips.Personal.Project

+### This is the v1 version of the clip website project.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.
+### This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4, WebAssembly for frontend and Google Firebase for backend.

 ## Development server